 Only fishing vessels duly authorised pursuant to Article 25 of the Convention and in accordance with CMM 05-2021 (Record of Vessels) that are flagged to Members and CNCPs shall participate in the fishery for jumbo flying squid in the Convention Area.

+Effort management

+2bis Members and CNCPs with substantial harvest of jumbo flying squid in the Convention Area shall limit the number and total gross tonnage (GT) of vessels flying their flag authorised to fish for jumbo flying squid in the Convention Area as at 31 December 2020, as set out in Table 1.

+2ter Members and CNCPs without substantial harvest of jumbo flying squid in the Convention Area should refrain from expanding the number and total GT of vessels flying their flag authorised to fish for jumbo flying squid in the Convention Area.

+2quater The Commission, at the latest at its 2024 meeting or upon completion of the stock assessment for jumbo flying squid, whichever occurs first, shall review paragraphs 2bis and 2ter based on a recommendation from the Scientific Committee.

+2quinquies This CMM is not to be considered a precedent for future allocation decisions.

 Data Collection and Reporting

 Each Member and CNCP participating in the jumbo flying squid fishery shall collect, verify, and provide all required data to the Executive Secretary, in accordance with CMM 02-2021 (Data Standards) and using the templates prepared by the Secretariat and available on the SPRFMO website, including an annual catch report detailing catches on a monthly basis.
 The template for the reporting of catch and effort data shall be developed by the Secretariat and submitted to the Scientific Committee and the Commission for consideration at the annual meeting in 2021.